cyberbotics/webots-doc/guide/object-balls.md

 The Ball's size, mass and color correspond to the soccer ball used in the Robocup SPL.
 You can change the centerOfMass to [0 0 0] to avoid the random rolling effect.

+### Ball Field Summary

+- `color`: Defines the color of the ball.

+- `radius`: Defines the radius of the ball.

+- `mass`: Defines the mass of the ball.

+- `centerOfMass`: Defines the center of mass of the ball.

+- `linearDamping`: Defines the linear damping of the ball.

+- `angularDamping`: Defines the angular damping of the ball.

+- `contactMaterial`: Is `Solid.contactMaterial`.

 ## PingPongBall